 “On the basis to share, collaborate and thrive together, Foxconn will continue to communicate with local governments to seek the most beneficial development opportunities for the company and all stakeholders,” Liu added.

-Although no investment plans have been made official as yet, a report by Economic Times suggests that Foxconn will be investing just under $1 billion in multiple stages for a mega electronics manufacturing facility in Bengaluru.
-The facility will supposedly produce electronics for its clients like Apple and might just be used to develop semiconductors and such components for other clients too.
+Although no investment plans are official as yet, a report by Economic Times suggests that Foxconn will be investing just under $1 billion in multiple stages for a mega electronics manufacturing facility in Bengaluru.
+The facility will supposedly produce electronics for its clients like Apple and might just develop semiconductors and such components for other clients too.

-It is yet unclear if the facility will also be used for the production of electric vehicles, as has been the goal set by Foxconn in 2021.
-As per its plans, Foxconn is set to enter into EV mass production later this year through two of its EV manufacturing plants, one in the US and another in Thailand.
+It is unclear if the facility will also produce electric vehicles, as was the company’s goal in 2021.
+As per its plans, Foxconn will enter into EV mass production later this year through two of its EV manufacturing plants, one in the US and another in Thailand.
 The idea is to shift from the

 With this move to EVs, Foxconn looks to offset the slowing demand of smartphones across the globe.
-Meanwhile, the company will also be looking to produce more of its electronics in India instead of China and it remains to be seen how it segregates its investments in the country across the products.
+Meanwhile, the company will also attempt to produce more of its electronics in India instead of China.
+It remains to be seen how it segregates its investments in the country across the products.